joint-online-judge/JOJ3/README.md

 In `joint-teapot`, it will take the content before `-` of the comment of the first stage with name `metadata` as the exercise name and record in the scoreboard. (e.g. If the comment is `p2-s2-0xdeadbeef`, then the exercise name is `p2`.)

+The comment in `metadata` can also be used to skip teapot commands.
+With `skip-teapot` in the comment, teapot will not run.
+And with `skip-scoreboard`, `skip-failed-table`, and `skip-result-issue`, only the corresponding step will be skipped, while the others will be executed. (e.g. If the comment is `p2-s2-0xdeadbeef-skip-scoreboard-skip-result-issue`, then only failed table step in teapot will run.)

 ### Healthcheck

 Parser for the `healthcheck` binary mentioned before.